void5/BadExtension/README.md

 # BadExtension
-Securly is an invasion of privacy and needs to die in hellfire - this script helps with that.
+Securly is an invasion of privacy and is bad.
+This script helps kill it.

 # JOIN OUR [DISCORD](https://discord.gg/dz2fcQZymA)